PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 Through its extensive use of A/B testing, Booking.com has been able to continuously optimize its website and improve its user experience.
 Some of the notable improvements that have resulted from A/B testing include faster page load times, more prominent [calls-to-action](https://en.wikipedia.org/wiki/Call_to_action_(marketing)), and personalized search results.
 Booking.com's success with A/B testing has made it a model for other businesses looking to improve their online presence and user experience.

-### DataLab preparation 2: Planning for A/B testing
+### DataLab preparation, Excercise 2.
+Planning for A/B testing.
 **open your Block C Notes - Y1C_2022-23_ADSAI document, create a section called 'Planning for A/B testing' and do the following excercises.**
-1. Please summarize the steps that you need to conduct for A/B testing.
+1. Summarize the steps that you need to conduct for A/B testing.
 2. Open you learning log and take a look at the feedback you collected from your peers and lecturers during Datalab this week.
 Write down one or more iterating options for your application design.
 Make sure to iterate on your user stories based on the feedback.

-3. Consider you core functionality; your computer vision algorithm, and how it's embedded in your application design.
-How is the user going to make operate it?
-Come up with several brief alternative designs and write them down in your Block C Notes file.
-Just changing some basic interaction or button.
+3. Consider the 4 (or more) design iterations you made in proto.io in yesterday's self-study material.
+Which ones are of particular value do you think, create a ordered (best on on top, least valuable one at the bottom) list of them and argue why it is or isn't the most valuable one.
+Then consider the iterations you made in excercise two and add those to the list, reorder the list and explain again why which one is best.
+4. Now, select
 3.

 ### DataLab preparation 3: Setting up for A/B testing